outde-xyz/website/content/Tutorials/latex_petpeeves.md

 # gb4e's automath

-Some of you might say that we don't need any of that because the package `gb4e` redefines `_` so that it can be used in text mode.
+Some of you might say that we don't need any of that subscript hackery because the package `gb4e` redefines `_` so that it can be used in text mode.
-This is a bad solution as it breaks tons of packages in weird ways that are difficult to debug.
+This is a bad solution as it tends to break packages in weird ways that are difficult to debug.
 Just spare yourself the hassle and turn that "feature" off:

 ```latex